dora90/eshop-handmade-bags/README.md

 **Limitations

-Open it on Windows Edge for better User Expirience
+Open it on Windows Edge for better User Experience